glennhenry/cs-notes/docs/computer-and-programming-fundamentals/03-bitwise-operation/bitwise-operation.md

   Given a binary values `10101010`, to extract the first four binary digits from the right, we choose the mask `00001111` and do a bitwise AND operation.

-- Setting specific bits : We can perform a bitwise OR operation with a mask that consist of 1 to set the binary values to 1 and use binary digit of 0 to keep other bits unchanged.
+- Setting specific bits: We can perform a bitwise OR operation with a mask that consist of 1 to set the binary values to 1 and use binary digit of 0 to keep other bits unchanged.

   ```
   Value:   10101010